Effects of cosmological model assumptions on galaxy redshift survey measurements: Planck Fisher Matrix

 where $G_z$ depends on $\gamma$ and other cosmological parameters through Eq.~(\ref{eq:Gz}).
 The Fisher matrix elements of $\sigma_{8,1100}$ and $\sigma_{8,0}$ are related

 and the Fisher matrix elements (and cross-correlation terms) on $\gamma$ are

-We add a row and column corresponding to $\gamma$ to the DETF {\em Planck} Fisher matrix and fill it with elements computed from Eqs.~(\ref{eq:Fgamma1}) and (\ref{eq:Fgamma2}).
+We add a row and column corresponding to $\gamma$ to the DETF {\em Planck} Fisher matrix and fill it with elements computed from Eqns.~(\ref{eq:Fgamma1}) and~(\ref{eq:Fgamma2}).
 Since our fiducial cosmology has $\gamma=0.55$ other matrix elements do not change.
 The resulting 9$\times$9 matrix is a Fisher matrix of {\em Planck} survey for a general $\gamma$.
+This procedure does not account for the fact that different value of $\gamma$ would also result in slightly different late-time integrated Sachs-Wolf effect and would bias the estimate of $\sigma_8(0)$.
+We expect, however, this effect to be small as long as $\gamma$ is within a reasonable range ($\gamma \simeq 0.2 - 1.0$) of it's fiducial GR value.

 Before adding {\em Planck} priors we expand galaxy survey Fisher matrix rows and columns corresponding to $f(z)\sigma_8(z)$ into rows and columns corresponding to variables $\gamma$, ${\bf p}$ and $\sigma_{8,0}$ and add two columns padded with zeros corresponding to variables $n_{\rm s}$ and $\Omega_{\rm b}$.
 Although parameters $n_{\rm s}$ and $\Omega_{\rm b}$ can in principle be constrained from the shape of the galaxy power spectrum we choose not to include this information in our galaxy survey Fisher matrix for simplicity; this is justified since the constraints obtained from the shape of power spectrum are significantly weaker than constraints from {\em Planck}.
 We than add the elements of nine dimensional {\em Planck} Fisher matrix to the corresponding elements of the galaxy survey Fisher matrix.
 When we work in the $\Lambda$CDM framework we remove the rows and columns corresponding to $w_0$ and $\wa$ as before.